habdelra/ember-fastboot-deploy/README.md

 1. `deploySecret` This is a secret value that the deployment notification request that is issued from the `ember-cli-deploy-notifications` pipeline build step must include.
 It is recommended you set this as an enviroment variable as it is a sentitive value.
 2. `s3BucketUrl` This is the URL from which you can access assets of the s3 bucket that contains your FastBoot build zip file. e.g. `https://s3.amazonaws.com/my-s3-bucket`
-3. `distPath` This is a folder that will hold the currently deployed Ember application's asset files.
-If this folder does not exist, it will be created automaticlaly for you.

 ## Ember Application Deployment Configuration